scicloj/tablecloth/docs/index.md

 ------------------------------------------------------------------------

 Custom comparator also can be used in case objects are not comparable by default.
-Let's define artificial one: if Euclidean distance is lower than 2, compare along `z` else along `x` and `y`.
+Let’s define artificial one: if Euclidean distance is lower than 2, compare along `z` else along `x` and `y`.
 We use first three columns for that.

 ``` clojure
 (defn dist